couchdeveloper/JPJson/README.md

 The implementation details are implemented in C++.
 There is also a fully functional C++ API with a STL compatible JSON representation, which offers superior performance.
 The C++ API status is Alpha, though.

+You can view the online Documentation for the Objective-C API at [http://couchdeveloper.github.com/JPJson/](http://couchdeveloper.github.com/JPJson/).